 In July 2016, the San Marcos City Council approved a municipal Tobacco Retail License (TRL) ordinance (Ordinance No. 2016-1428).
-License applications were sent to all existing tobacco retailers in San Marcos in October and must be returned to the City by December 31, 2016 for the 2017 calendar year in order to sell any kind of tobacco products in the city.
+As of January 1, 2017, a TRL is required in order to sell any kind of tobacco products in the city.

 A recent survey by Vista Community Clinic showed that there are some businesses in San Marcos that are selling tobacco products, including e-cigarettes, to minors in violation of state law.
 The TRL ordinance will help further reduce the number of stores selling these products to children.